welcome to UUCCN Religious Education!

 UUCCN is a member of the Long Island Area Council of UU Congregations (LIAC), which offers wonderful programs and events throughout the year and across Long Island.
 Those who participate in these programs will be joined by students from several other Long Island UU congregations.

-• Junior High Our Whole Lives (OWL) - Autumn 2023
+• Junior High Our Whole Lives (OWL)

 This fall, LIAC will host a Unitarian Universalism Our Whole Lives (OWLprogram for students in grades 7 through 9 (Sundays, 1:30 pm to 6 pm, locations TBA).
 The OWL program is a sexuality education curriculum that provides honest, accurate, age-appropriate, and inclusive sexuality education that promotes healthy relationships, informed decision-making, and sexual health.
 It dismantles stereotypes and assumptions, builds self-acceptance and self-esteem, and has the potential to save lives.

-• Coming of Age (COA) - Winter/Spring 2024
+• Coming of Age (COA)

 The purpose of the Coming of Age program is to acquaint students in grades 7 to 9 with an understanding of Unitarian Universalism and invite them to explore their developing religious philosophies, discuss adolescent issues, and foster open communication among students and between students and their families.
 The program includes an optional trip to Boston, home of the UUA headquarters.